liketed/vagrant-ceph/README.md

 I have 2 HP proliant microservers, 12gb ram, The original crappy cpu G1610T, and 5 hard disks.
 OS disk is sde, and my ceph data drives are sda to sdd.
 The data drives range from 1TB - 1.5TB.

+# Ceph-dash

+Ceph dash is installed on the mons and can be seen on http://mon1:80 or http://192.168.2.102:80, apache needs permission to read the keyring file:

+    chmod 0660 /etc/ceph/ceph.client.admin.keyring
+    chown root:apache  /etc/ceph/ceph.client.admin.keyring

 # How to attach physical disks to vagrant?
+If you've run out space for your tests by using the built in sdb in my CentOS box and you want to play with bigger disks, you can attach physical disks using VboxManage and servers.yaml

-Be very f*cking careful here.
+Be very forking careful here.
 Use at your own risk.
 You have been warned!!!

 Now that you have been warned, we create vmdk files to point to disk devices.